tum-esm/ivy/paper/paper.md

 # Author Contributions

-MM: developed the sensor side of Hermes, wrote the Ivy boilerplate, wrote the manuscript, works on Pyra; JC (PI): initialized, co-developed, and supervises the GHG sensor networks driven by Hermes and Pyra, helped with her expertise in environmental sensing, reviewed the manuscript.
+MM: developed the sensor side of Hermes, designed Ivy, wrote the manuscript, works on Pyra; JC (PI): initialized, co-developed, and supervises the GHG sensor networks driven by Hermes and Pyra, helped with her expertise in environmental sensing, reviewed the manuscript.

 # Acknowledgement of Financial Support